 Walking time: 5 hours, 14,3 km, Elevations: ↑717m, ↓740m

 Day 5 -4th leg: from Grazalema to Benaojan

 You leave from Grazalema on an old Roman road.
 A long, but varied and equally attractive route awaits you.
 Over several ridges and valleys you walk again to a hight of over 1000 metres and from there you can catch the first glimpse of the city of Ronda.
 The path leads down to the railway

 We finish the route of the day near the Pileta Cave (Pick up), and will start from there tomorrow morning.

 Accommodation and dinner in an old mill, right on the river Guadiaro, that has been converted to a very comfortable "Hotel with Charm".

 Walking time: 6-7 hours 17,6 km, Elevations: ↑572m, ↓967m

 On the morning of our last hiking day, we take the time before hiking to Ronda, to visit the cave "Pileta", with paleolithic cave paintings (tranfer to Cave included).

 This last hike of your week takes you through meadows and forests to Ronda, the Bandolero Museum and the Tajo gorge.
-There you will have plenty of time for sightseeing.
+Drive back to Marbella

 Walking time: 4,5 hours, 13,1 km, Elevations ↑553m, ↓287m